 a.
-Military criminal investigators (MOS 5805/5821/5819) are authorized to wear civilian clothing in the performance of their regular duties.
+Military criminal investigators (MOS 5805/5821/5819) designated by CMC (PS) are authorized to wear civilian clothing, carry a concealed handgun, and require the use of a compact handgun in the performance of their regular duties.
 Reference (ab) provides guidance on obtaining civilian clothing allowances.
 Other MP equipment will conform to standards established in reference (ab), and sections 5000 and 5300.
 Grooming standards for male Marines will comply with reference (ab) regardless of uniform wear.
 Female investigators who are normally performing duties in civilian clothing may refrain from wearing the hair above the collar on a daily basis, providing that hairstyles are maintained in a neat, conservative, and natural manner, and allow for the conformance with military standards on immediate occasions where the Marine Corps uniform must be worn (including inspections, ceremonial occasions, etc.).
 During normal working hours and/or while on duty or responding to a crime scene or duty call, CID personnel shall wear their issued weapon, with at least one reload, handcuffs with key, credentials and badge.

 b.
-Civilian criminal investigators will present themselves for duty in civilian clothing that is conservative in style, well fitting, properly cleaned/ cared for, and reflective of the minimum quidance for civilian clothing wear as outlined in reference (ab), and should be reviewed for clarity.
+Civilian criminal investigators will present themselves for duty in civilian clothing that is conservative in style, well fitting, properly cleaned/cared for, and reflective of the minimum guidance for civilian clothing wear as outlined in reference (ab), and should be reviewed for clarity.
+Civilian criminal investigators may be assigned a compact pistol when designated and approved by CMC (PS).
 As baseline guidance, daily office attire may include items collectively referred to as "business casual": collared shirts or polo or button down style (long or short sleeve), trousers or slacks with a tailored hem (or casual skirts of non-blue denim type for women), conservative shoes and accessories of a non-eccentric nature are among the permissible clothing for the daily work environment.
-For more official functions, including interviews, interrogations, testimony at courts martial or federal court, and official visits to commanding officers, a suit or coat and tie of conservative cut and color is more appropriate.
+For more official functions, including interviews, law enforcement interrogations, testimony at courts martial or federal court, and official visits to commanding officers, a suit or coat and tie of conservative cut and color is more appropriate.
 For all matters pertaining to the propriety of civilian work clothing, the installation PM/PC will have the final determination, and will represent the government interest.